 It’s a painful, progressive disease that can affect one or more joints, such as the hips, knees, shoulders, elbows and even the spine.
 In a normal healthy joint, a layer of smooth cartilage covers the surface of bones, enabling them to glide smoothly over each other during movement.
 If this cartilage is damaged, the underlying bone, which contains nerves, can be exposed, causing pain.
 This leads to inflammation of the entire joint, including the surrounding ligaments and muscles.

 How Can I Tell if My Cat Has Arthritis?

 While dogs generally show visible signs of pain, arthritis in cats may be demonstrated by what you don’t see, such as leaping and jumping.
-For example, your cat may choose to sleep on the floor, rather than up in your bed, or he may “pour” himself off the couch rather than jumping down.
+For example, your cat may choose to sleep on the floor, rather than up in your bed, or they may “pour” themselves off the couch rather than jumping down.

 Your cat may groom less, resulting in clumps of matted hair.
-Or he may more groom more, especially in areas over the painful joints.
+Or they may groom more, especially in areas over the painful joints.
 Some cats may resent being petted and growl or become aggressive when picked up.
 Others often choose to seclude themselves from family members.

 Some cats may have accidents outside the litter box because it’s too painful to raise their legs over the high sides of the box or they have to climb up or down stairs to reach it.